 What if the solutions don’t work?

 This isn’t what you want to hear, but with executive functioning tutoring, chances are good that a new strategy isn’t going to work immediately.
 It takes time for students to buy in, overcome fear, and get used to new habits.
 In addition, sometimes the technique we expect to work ends up not being a good fit after all.
 We typically have to adjust a few times before the new method sticks.
+This is all part of the process of a student learning how they learn best!

 Why are students afraid of adopting new strategies?